Germany breaks taboo in effort to get EU through pandemic

 Opponents of shared debt remained subdued on Tuesday.
 Finland’s finance ministry said it needed to study the proposal.
 Austrian Chancellor Sebastian Kurz tweeted that “our position remains unchanged,” saying he had discussed the matter with Denmark, the Netherlands and Sweden.

-Since the proposal is for a one-time fund during a crisis, it would represent incremental change.
-But some were seeing it as potentially the harbinger of more EU central spending.

-Reluctance by Germany and other countries to sharing the burden of the economic recovery from the pandemic - which was no European country’s fault - provoked angry responses in heavily indebted Italy.
+Reluctance by Germany and other countries during weeks of debate about sharing the burden of the economic recovery from the pandemic - which was no European country’s fault - provoked angry responses in heavily indebted Italy.
 Economists have expressed concern that Italy will come out of the crisis with even more debt and could face a financial crisis that would destabilize the wider region.

 “Whether the recovery fund – if and when it is finally agreed – will help to dispel this impression and thus curtail the tail risk that a disaffected Italy may turn more euro-sceptic over time remains to be seen,” said Holger Schmieding, chief economist at private bank Berenberg.
 “But egged on by France, Germany is now taking the political risks sufficiently serious.’

-Associated Press writers Angela Charlton in Paris and Jari Tanner in Helsinki contributed to this report.
+Associated Press writers Angela Charlton in Paris, Lorne Cook in Brussels and Jari Tanner in Helsinki contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.